What To Know Before Writing A Website RFP

 The Biggest Mistake Website RFPs Make

 One of the biggest mistakes website RFP authors make time and time again is not knowing which of these RFP types they should be using.
 For many people, perhaps even you, this might be the first time you’ve been in charge of redesigning a website.
 Or, you worked with a company that did it before, and you’re simply going with the experience you have.
-And unfortunately in most of these cases, you end up in a foggy in-between area that isn’t quite technical, but also isn’t entirely solution oriented.
+And unfortunately in most of these cases, you end up in a foggy in-between area that isn’t quite technical, but also isn’t entirely solution-oriented.

 This seemingly minor difference, so often overlooked, has led to the doom of many new websites before it was even technically started.
 Without the clarity or experience to know that these are different options, let alone which one is best for you, most website RFP authors throw a bit of both in – a shotgun approach to covering all the bases.
-By blurring these lines, you make it less possible for tactical firms to submit a proposal, because they aren’t well suites to handle the intangibles.
+By blurring these lines, you make it less possible for tactical firms to submit a proposal because they aren’t well suited to handle the intangibles.
 And you make it more difficult for a strategic firm to respond because you’ve tied them to certain technologies that may not be the best fit (either for them or for you) to accomplish your objectives.

 This false start means the firms who do respond to your RFP are probably more in need of the work than those who excel in the aforementioned tactical and strategic arenas.
 Those tactical firms who would be a great fit for part of your RFP realize that some of the softer, less tangible requirements are a sure sign of trouble when matched to their processes.
 And the strategic firms are, 9 times out of 10, in some way handicapped by the technological constraints you’ve placed on a company that is supposed to be creative, and as a part of the value they add to the process, collaborate with you to determine the best possible solution, and technology, for you and your organization.
 The best strategic website companies won’t bother bidding knowing they’re handcuffed before the project has even started.